 A pack of rack nuts is required for mounting equipment.
-These can be purchased at the onsite parts vending machines, but they’re cheaper to purchase online here.
+These can be purchased at the onsite parts vending machines.

-It’s a good idea to install software, configure and test your devices offsite.
+It’s a good idea to install software and configure and test your devices offsite.
 This will save you a lot of time during installation and will mean less sitting around the data centre.
-If you need to do a full stand up deployment, let us know, and we will pre-book a staging area in the Data Centre for this.
+If you need to do a full stand-up deployment, let us know, and we will pre-book a staging area in the Data Centre for this.

 Security is paramount in Data Centres, so never leave your rack unattended.
 Not even if you step away for a couple of minutes.
 Most of our sites offer personalised swipe card access, but if not, security is always happy to lock and unlock racks.
 No matter how many times it’s required.

 Adequate cooling is one of the biggest considerations when racking your equipment.
 Equipment needs to be placed on the rack so that it takes in air through the Cold Aisle and moves it effectively to the Hot Aisle.
 This is fairly easy when you’re racking a server, but it varies with network equipment.
-Most network equipment vendors will offer 2 different types of fan to support how your equipment is racked.
+Most network equipment vendors will offer 2 different types of fans to support how your equipment is racked.
 It’s essential that you have the correct one before you start.
-You can ask your data centre to provide Blanking Panels for any RU left empty, this prevents hot and cold air mixing.
+You can ask your Data Centre to provide Blanking Panels for any RU left empty, this prevents hot and cold air from mixing.

-It’s really important to find out which cables you need before you start a deployment because having to purchase cables on site is very expensive!
-The general rule in RU1-20 is; ½ -1-metre power cables and 2-3 metre Ethernet cables, and in RU 20-40; 2-3 metre power cables and 1-2 metre ethernet cables.
+It’s really important to find out which cables you need before you start a deployment because having to purchase cables on-site is very expensive!
+The general rule in RU1-20 is; ½ -1-meter power cables and 2-3 meter Ethernet cables, and in RU 20-40; 2-3 meter power cables and 1-2 meter ethernet cables.
 Also, make sure that you have the correct power cables and outlets.
 We use C13 power outlets.
 Remember; PDU’s are at the bottom of the rack, and the ethernet switch is at the top.

 Keeping your cables tidy may sound simple, but it can take some practice.
-Ethernet looks best in a bundle down one side of the rack, avoid cables longer than 2 metres, and make sure they are run with a bit of slack.
+Ethernet looks best in a bundle down one side of the rack, avoid cables longer than 2 meters, and make sure they are run with a bit of slack.
 All cables should always run down the side of the rack and should be routed so that they don’t impact any other spaces in the rack.
-Long, bunched up power cables are what cause Data Centre fires and should always be avoided.
-Top Tip: The neatest looking racks usually have short power cables and longer ethernet cables.
+Long, bunched-up power cables are what cause Data Centre fires and should always be avoided.
+Top Tip: The neatest-looking racks usually have short power cables and longer ethernet cables.